 - Sensitive skin that reacts quickly

-Rosacea looks different for everyone.
-Some mainly experience redness, others more bumps or visible vessels, and some have several forms at the same time.
+Rosacea looks different on everyone.
+Some mainly have redness, others more bumps or visible blood vessels, and some people have multiple forms at once.

-Although the exact cause of rosacea is still unclear, we do know that certain factors can worsen symptoms.
+Although the exact cause of rosacea is not yet fully understood, we do know that certain factors can worsen symptoms.
 Common triggers include:

 - Spicy food